Tampa Bay Rays Odds

 - Tampa Bay Rays +700

 If you place a $100 bet on the Rays at odds of +700 to win the AL and the team goes on to make it happen, you’re looking at $700 in profits coming back your way.
-Futures betting provides even more season-long rooting interest, and the market is a great way to snapshot how things stack up in MLB.
-Be sure to review your sportsbook’s MLB betting rules to see how bets can be void in certain situations.
+Futures betting provides even more season-long rooting interest, and the market is a great way to take a snapshot of how things stack up in MLB.
+Review your sportsbook’s MLB betting rules to see how bets can be void in certain situations.

 Current Rays Manager & Bench Staff